 To calculate the change in net interest payments for 2033-2053, we first calculate, using parameters form the current-law baseline, the average interest rate on government debt, defined as the ratio of (a) net interest payments in a given year to (b) the sum of (i) half of the primary deficit in that year plus (ii) debt at the end of the previous year.
-Then, in the current-policy projections, we apply this interest rate to changes in the primary deficit to calculate net interest payments, the unified deficit (as the primary deficit plus net interest), and the debt (as the previous year's debt plus the current year's unified deficit).
+Then, in the current-policy follow rules-of-thumb that are both plausible and easy to understand.